 Some points of note for Horizon 2020 awardees:

-Please see the Horizon 2020 DMP Template for further details.
-Alternatively, you can use the free online tool DMPOnline to create your Horizon 2020 DMP, as this tool includes lots of helpful guidance from Horizon 2020 and from the Digital Curation Centre.
-Register for an account with DMPOnline, and when you create a new plan, select "European Commission" as the primary funding organsation to pull up the Horizon 2020 template.
+You can use the free online tool DMPOnline to create your Horizon 2020 DMP.
+DMPonline includes lots of helpful guidance from RCSI Library, Horizon and from the Digital Curation Centre.